odsti/datasets/oliner1988/README.md

 The authors made a selection from this list with the criteria that rescuers were "geographically accessible and that they come from a number of different countries" (p.
 263).
-95% of their rescuers came from this list, but a further 5% "consists of persons whose names we obtained rescued survivors also interviewed by our project.
-In selecting the latter group we were also guided by the same criteria that characterize the Yad Vashem rescuers ..." (p.
+95% of their rescuers came from this list, but a further 5% "consists of persons whose names we obtained from rescued survivors also interviewed by our project.
+In selecting the latter group we were guided by the same criteria that characterize the Yad Vashem rescuers ..." (p.
 262).

 This procedure found 406 rescuers, of which they identified 175 before the main project began, leaving 231 rescuers with detailed data from coded interviews